-We have 3 members of staff who hold a first aid certificate and their identities are posted on noticeboards in the school.
+We have 2 members of staff who hold a first aid certificate and their identities are posted on noticeboards in the school.
 Certificates are renewed every 3 years.
 Untrained staff are not permitted to administer any prescribed medication to students.
-There are first aid kits located in the reception of the main building (53-55 Ballards Lane), and in the staff room in building number 2 (62 Ballards Lane).
+There are first aid kits located in reception and the teachers' room.
 An additional first aid kit is available to be used by the social activities organiser on excursions and trips, if deemed necessary when completing a risk assessment.

-All first aid kits are equipped with British Red Cross approved contents and are regularly checked and updated with equipment when required.
+All first aid kits' contents and are regularly checked and updated with equipment when required.